digiwano/syms/readme.md

 const THING5 = Symbol.for("thing #5")
 ```

 This is just an object, where for any requested property, `Symbol.for(x)` is returned, where `x` is the property name.
-The entire motivation for this module is that I tend to prefer using Symbols for "internal" methods/properties/etc, and that `const {WHATEVER,}`
+The entire motivation for this module is that I tend to prefer using Symbols for "internal" methods/properties/etc, and that `const {WHATEVER, WHATEVER_ELSE} = require("syms")` feels fairly convenient.

 # Reasoning